 With Senators John McCain (R-AZ), Rand Paul (R-KY), Susan Collins (R-ME) ready to vote against the bill, and Ted Cruz (R-TX) asking for changes before he would vote for the bill, its probability of passage appeared to be remote.

 Thomas Kapland and Robert Pear of the New York Times wrote that Senator Collins' decision:

 "... effectively dooms what had been a long-shot effort by Republicans in the Senate to make one more attempt at repealing the health law after failing in dramatic fashion in July.

 For seven years, Republicans have said they would repeal President Barack Obama’s signature domestic achievement and replace it with a new health care system more palatable to conservatives.
 But they were never able to formulate a replacement that was both politically and substantively viable."

 After the inauguration of President Trump, the Senate Republicans hoped to pass a number of laws, overturning many of the changes implemented by the Obama administration.
-But after almost eight months, even while holding control of the Presidency, Senate, and House, their accomplishments have been essentially zero.
+But after almost eight months, even while having control of the Presidency, Senate, and House, their accomplishments have been essentially zero.
 2